 Take a look at this infographic and see if you identify with any of the symptoms listed.
 By implementing habits like exercising, journaling or speaking to a trusted friend, you can begin to understand the trauma and shake its hold on your life.

 Acknowledging that you may have been traumatised is the first step to healing.
 It is not a sign of weakness or inferiority—it shows that you are human, and your body does not know how to heal.
 We can help you take the next step towards healing.
-Contact Duncan on 0434 331 243, or BOOK ONLINE NOW to book in our online diary.
+Contact Duncan on 0434 331 243, or BOOK NOW.